Lapin0t/phd-manuscript/main/02_games.typ

 notions from classical game theory such as "winning", "reward" or "optimal play" will be completely absent.
 Moreover, we will restrict our attention to games where two agents play in alternating turns.
-Thus, for my purpose, games will just consist of the description of allowed moves.#margin-note[Games in such a restricted view---two-player, alternating, no notion of winning---are similar to combinatorial games and might perhaps be more appropriately named _protocols_, as
+Thus, for our purpose, games will just consist of the description of allowed moves.#margin-note[Games in such a restricted view---two-player, alternating, no notion of winning---are similar to combinatorial games and might perhaps be more appropriately named _protocols_, as